 CLINICAL EXAMINATION AND PROCEDURAL SKILLS (CEPS)

 This rotation provides a perfect opportunity to complete CEPS for 2 of the basic intimate examinations required- breast and female genital examination- including speculum and bimanual pelvic examination.

 These can be based on any case seen but some useful examples include ovarian cysts, postmenopausal bleeding, miscarriage.

 There are ample opportunities to collect evidence for your portfolio by asking your registrar to supervise you while you are evaluating a patient including determining a diagnosis and formulating a plan.
 Another example for miniCEX also includes breaking bad news or explaining a diagnosis and management plan to a patient.

 How to become an obstetrician and gynaecologist in the UK

 If you meet the requirements for the training program, you can apply for it.
 After being long-listed, you will be invited to give the MSRA exam which contributes to 25% of your total score.
 After the exam, you will be invited for the Interview.
 The interview consists of three stations, each lasting 15 minutes-

 Each station is worth 50 and is scored by 2-panel members each.
 You must score 25 or above in each station in order to be considered appointable.

 Read this article to know further about Specialty Training in Obstetrics & Gynaecology

 In conclusion, obstetrics and gynaecology can be a very rewarding job.
-It is a fast paced and varied job- one minute you’ll be running to the theatre for an emergency C-section while receiving calls from A&E and the next hour it may be quiet.
-A lot of people are put off by the duration of training and demands of the job.
-However, with various options provided like less than full time (LTFT) for training, it is easy to complete training without being exhausted.
-It is a great place to be if you enjoy medicine and surgery and don’t want to give up either skills.
+It is a fast-paced and varied job- one minute you’ll be running to the theatre for an emergency C-section while receiving calls from A&E and the next hour it may be quiet.
+A lot of people are put off by the duration of the training and the demands of the job.
+However, with various options provided like less than full time (LTFT) for training, it is easy to complete the training without being exhausted.
+It is a great place to be if you enjoy medicine and surgery and don’t want to give up either skill.